LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 Lasso's :dfn:`staticarray` type is an efficient, non-resizable container for holding any series of object types which is used in many places in Lasso.
-Staticarrays are created in the same way as any object, but Lasso supports a "shortcut" syntax to produce staticarrays.
+Staticarrays are created in the same way as any object, but Lasso supports a shortcut syntax to produce staticarrays.
 This expression begins with an open parenthesis immediately followed by a colon, then zero or more comma-delimited expressions, ending with the closing parenthesis. ::